benjaminhowson/bandits/README.md

     '''
     Input:
-      parameters (dict): each key is an integer corresponding to an action and values must contain parameters used by sample function to generate the reward for the action
+      parameters (dict): each key is an integer corresponding to an action and values must contain parameters used by the function to generate the reward for the action

-      expectations (dict): each key is an integer correspoding to an action and values are the corresponding expected values
+      expectations (dict): each key is an integer corresponding to an action and values are the corresponding expected values
     '''
     self.parameters = parameters